-Having carefully thought about everything I've been provided with, I'm not upholding Ms O's complaint.
+Having carefully thought about everything I've been provided with, I'm not upholding Mrs J's complaint.
 I'd like to explain why in a little more detail.

-Moneybarn says it agreed to this application after it completed an income and expenditure assessment on Ms O. During this assessment, Ms O provided details of her monthly income.
-Moneybarn says it also carried out credit searches on Ms O which showed some low outstanding balances on existing credit.
+Moneybarn says it agreed to lend after it completed an income and expenditure assessment on Mrs J. During this assessment, Mrs J provided details of her monthly income.
+Moneybarn says it also carried out a credit search on Mrs J which showed low borrowing levels, no county court judgements, no defaults and no insolvencies.

-But when the amount Ms O already owed plus a reasonable amount for Ms O's living expenses, based on statistical data from the Office of National Statistics, were deducted from her monthly income the monthly payments were still affordable.
-On the other hand, Ms O says she was already struggling at the time and that these payments were unaffordable.
+Moneybarn says when the amount Mrs J already owed plus a reasonable amount for her living expenses were deducted from her monthly income the monthly payments were affordable.

+On the other hand Mrs J says that given her personal and financial circumstances the monthly repayments were unaffordable from the outset.

-I've thought about what Ms O and Moneybarn have said.
+I've thought about what Mrs J and Moneybarn have said.

-The first thing for me to say is that I don't think that the checks Moneybarn carried out did go far enough.
-In my view, Moneybarn needed to take further steps to verify Ms O's actual living costs, rather than rely on statistical data, in order for its checks to have been proportionate.
+The first thing for me to say is that like the investigator I don't think that the checks Moneybarn carried out did go far enough.
+In my view, Moneybarn needed to take further steps to verify Mrs J's actual living costs, rather than rely on statistical data, in order for its checks to have been proportionate.

-As Moneybarn didn't carry out sufficient checks, I've gone on to decide what I think Moneybarn is more likely than not to have seen had it obtained further information from Ms O. Bearing in mind, the length of time of the agreement and the amount of the monthly payment, I would have expected Moneybarn to have had a reasonable understanding about Ms O's regular living expenses as well as her income and existing credit commitments.
+As Moneybarn didn't carry out sufficient checks, I've gone on to decide what I think Moneybarn is more likely than not to have seen had it obtained further information from Mrs J. Bearing in mind, the length of time of the agreement and the amount of the monthly payment, I would have expected Moneybarn to have had a reasonable understanding about Mrs J's regular living expenses as well as her income and existing credit commitments.

-I've considered the information Ms O has provided us with - including her bank statements.
-And having done so, this information does appear to show that when Ms O's committed regular living expenses and existing credit commitments are deducted from her monthly income at the time, she did have the funds, at the time at least, to sustainably make the repayments due under this agreement.
+I've considered the information Mrs J has provided us with - including her bank statements for the months of March, April, May and June 2017.
+And having done so, this information does appear to show that when Mrs J's committed regular living expenses and existing credit commitments (including overdraft charges and interest) are deducted from her monthly income (which I accept in respect of earned income commenced in May 2017), she did have the funds, at the time at least, to sustainably make the repayments due under this agreement.

-What I'm required to think about here in order to determine whether Moneybarn acted fairly and reasonably towards Ms O, is whether Ms O had sufficient disposable income to enable her to make the monthly payments to this agreement.
-And having considered everything, I'm satisfied that the available information indicates that Ms O did have sufficient funds left over to make her monthly payments in a sustainable manner.
+What I'm required to think about here in order to determine whether Moneybarn acted fairly and reasonably towards Mrs J, is whether Mrs J had sufficient disposable income to enable her to make the monthly payments to this agreement.
+And having considered everything, I'm satisfied that the available information indicates that Mrs J did have sufficient funds left over to make her monthly payments in a sustainable manner.

-So overall and having carefully considered everything, while I don't think that Moneybarn's checks before entering into this hire purchase agreement with Ms O did go far enough, I'm satisfied that carrying out reasonable and proportionate checks won't have prevented Moneybarn from providing these funds, or entering into this agreement with her.
-I'm therefore satisfied that Moneybarn didn't act unfairly towards Ms O when it agreed to provide the funds and I'm not upholding Ms O's complaint.
+So overall and having carefully considered everything, while I don't think that Moneybarn's checks before entering into this agreement with Mrs J did go far enough, I'm satisfied that carrying out reasonable and proportionate checks won't have prevented Moneybarn from providing these funds or entering into this agreement with her.
+I'm therefore satisfied that Moneybarn didn't act unfairly towards Mrs J when it agreed to provide the funds and I'm not upholding her complaint.

-I appreciate that this will be very disappointing for Ms O. But I hope she'll understand the reasons for my decision and that she'll at least feel her concerns have been listened to.
+I appreciate that this will be very disappointing for Mrs J. But I hope she'll understand the reasons for my decision and that she'll at least feel her concerns have been listened to.